hashicorp/terraform-website/content/source/docs/cloud/workspaces/managing-variables.html.md

 - The Terraform Cloud UI, as detailed below.
 - The Variables API for [workspace-specific variables](/docs/cloud/api/workspace-variables.html) and [variable sets](/docs/cloud/api/variable-sets.html).
 - The `tfe` provider's [`tfe_variable`](https://registry.terraform.io/providers/hashicorp/tfe/latest/docs/resources/variable) resource, which can be more convenient for bulk management.

+## Run-Specific Variables

+Terraform 1.1 and later lets you set [Terraform variable](/docs/cloud/workspaces/variables.html#terraform-variables) values for a particular plan or apply on the command line.
+These variable values will overwrite workspace-specific and variable set variables with the same key.
+Refer to the [variable precedence](/docs/cloud/workspaces/variables.html#precedence) documentation for more details.

+You can set run-specific Terraform variable values by:

+- Specifying `-var` and `-var-file` arguments.
+For example:

+    ```
+    terraform apply -var="key=value" -var-file="testing.tfvars"
+    ```
+- Creating local environment variables prefixed with `TF_VAR_`.
+For example, if you declare a variable called `replicas` in your configuration, you could create a local environment variable called `TF_VAR_replicas` and set it to a particular value.
+When you use the [CLI Workflow](/docs/cloud/run/cli.html), Terraform automatically identifies these environment variables and applies their values to the run.

+Refer to the [variables on the command line](/docs/language/values/variables.html#variables-on-the-command-line) documentation for more details and examples.

 ## Workspace-Specific Variables